 Similarly, GPS observations used in pointing observations require extra attenuation.
 This is not because the receiver is saturated, nor is the optical link necessarily saturated.
 The weak link in this case is the limited dynamic range of components in the main lab.

 Another point regards the “loss of sensitivity” mentioned above for antpols whose optical links have a high noise floor.
 To be accurate, multiplicative corrections must be made to the signal amplitude from each antenna, a so-called “amplitude gain correction.”
-To correct antenna the diminished amplitudes, we simply to multiply the affected signals by a factor greater than 1.
-Referencing Figure 4, no correction is needed for link baseline RMS = 0.5, and correction factors of 1.09, 1.31, and 1.72 are required for baseline RMS = 5, 10 and 15, respectively.
+To correct antenna the diminished amplitudes, we simply to multiply the affected signals by a factor greater than 1.[sentence syntax is bad] Referencing Figure 4, no correction is needed for link baseline RMS = 0.5, and correction factors of 1.09, 1.31, and 1.72 are required for baseline RMS = 5, 10 and 15, respectively.
 For links with intermediate RMS values, we use the results of Figure 5 to interpolate between simulated values.
 Plotted values of simulation results for the optimal attemplifier setting versus baseline link noise RMS.
 Over the range displayed, the formula on the graph provides a good fit.

 For the beamformer, these corrections must be applied on the fly but at present this is not a capability of the beamformer.
 Fortunately, correlator results may be corrected after the fact.
 Happily, approximate corrections can be applied to correlator results after the fact.
 Antenna-based amplitude correction is usually performed during the self-calibration (selfcal) step of correlator reduction.
 Ideally, these corrections would be applied before selfcal, but approximate corrections can be made using the selfcal program in the MIRIAD package.
 One observes a quasar or another point source followed by an observation of the target source on the sky.
 The parameters to selfcal (or mfcal) should include the parameter “options=amp.”
 This tells selfcal to automatically compute the least-squares best amplitude corrections based on the quasar observation.
 The gains (amplitude and phase) produced by selfcal are then copied to the target dataset before imaging.
 Unfortunately, amplitude selfcal is more numerically unstable than regular phase-only selfcal, and care must be taken when using it.